Abibubble/ms4-lead-shot-hazard/README.md

 #### python-magic

-[python-magic](https://pypi.org/project/python-magic/) was used to validate that the files being uploaded as audio are genuinely audio files, not just validating my file extension.
+[python-magic](https://pypi.org/project/python-magic/) was used to validate that the files being uploaded as audio are genuinely audio files, not just validating by file extension.

 [Back to the top](#lead-shot-hazard)